-Nora Maccoby is a multimedia artist working with narratives, paint, theater, film, video, philosophy, and technology.
+Nora Maccoby is a contemporary artist working with narratives, paint, theater, film, video, philosophy, and technology.
 In her 30 years of research, in the drawings and paintings of architectural reference, in her feature film writing (Bongwater, Buffalo Soldiers), and as a clean energy leader crossing realms, Nora has used art as intentional conceptual activism in the journey to uncover the truths of invisible worlds, the world power structure, and following through on the question about the ability of art forms to transcend the boundaries of ruling paradigms.
+Nora’s oil paintings are internationally collected, as mandalas as well as interdimensional portals for transformation, transcendence, healing and intentional process.
+In her responsive art technology in collaboration with NOIRFLUX, Nora has been developing 3D interactive light sculptures and liquid immersion created from her paintings.

 Nora is a fourth generation artist.
 She was born in Mexico, grew up in Washington DC where she graduated from the Sidwell Friends School.
 She received her BA in Theater and Government from Oberlin College , and an MFA from The American Film Institute in Directing.
 Working between painting, film, and philosophy, in 1991, Nora began an investigation into theories, representations, concepts, and states of time travel.
 In 1996, she started the IDT, Interdimensional Art Collective, in Los Angeles, California.
 Her thesis film, Dropping the Bomb on My Street, was the winner of the Leopard of the Future award at Locarno.
 She was co-writer of Bongwater (Jack Black, Andy Dick, Luke Wilson) and Buffalo Soldiers (Joaquin Phoenix, Ed Harris, Anna Paquin), nominated for 6 Independent Spirit Awards and winner of The Evening Standard Award for Best Screenplay of 2003.